 Step 3: I used a jig saw to cut the top of the dresser.
 I had to fit it and make a few adjustments until it fit well.

 Step 5: Now I needed to add some doors.
 I had a vision for some small barn doors, so I went to the home improvement store and got some wood that I used to make the doors.
 I used 2 inch-wide by ½ inch thick pieces.
 Smaller widths are good since the doors aren’t that wide.
 You can use whatever makes sense for your project.
-They were pretty simple to make and I just used a hand saw to make the cuts and basic screws to attach the cross piece into the other pieces to attach/assemble them.
+They were pretty simple to make and I just used a hack saw to make the cuts and basic screws to attach the cross piece into the other pieces to attach/assemble them.
 I used wood glue to attache the diagonal pieces to the door fronts.
 It makes sense when you look at the picture of the door layout below.

 Step 7: I used one of the drawer bottoms as a floor shelf inside the cabinet and just cut out around the pedestal, painted it and glued it in place and then placed the cabinet around the sink.